Food Additives and Contaminants

 Chemicals are often combined with foods to facilitate their processing and preservation or to enhance their desirability.
 Only amounts of additives shown to be safe by laboratory tests are permitted in commercially prepared foods.

 Weighing the benefits of additives (eg, reduced waste, increased variety of available foods, protection against food-borne illness) against the risks is often complex.
 For example, nitrite, which is used in cured meats, inhibits the growth of Clostridium botulinum and improves flavor.
 However, nitrite converts to nitrosamines, which are carcinogens in animals.
 On the other hand, the amount of nitrite added to cured meat is small compared with the amount from naturally occurring food nitrates converted to nitrite by the salivary glands.
-Dietary vitamin C can reduce nitrite formation in the GI tract.
+Dietary vitamin C can reduce nitrite formation in the gastrointestinal tract.

 Rarely, some additives (eg, sulfites) cause food hypersensitivity (allergy) reactions.
 Most of these reactions are caused by ordinary foods.